syncfusion-content/wpf-docs/wpf/Gantt/Data-Binding.md

 ## TaskDetails Binding

-Essential Gantt for WPF includes an inbuilt class called TaskDetails, which is inherited from the IGanttTask interface.
+Essential Gantt for WPF includes an built-in class called TaskDetails, which is inherited from the IGanttTask interface.
 A collection of the TaskDetails can be bounded as an ItemsSource for the GanttControl.

 ### Use Case Scenarios